emit-sds/emit-sds-frcov/README.md

 ### 4.6 Fractional Cover QA Product Output Variables
 The EMIT output data products delivered to the DAAC use their formatting conventions, the system operates internally on data products stored as binary data cubes with detatched human-readable ASCII header files.

-The QA product is a single band cloud-optimized GeoTIFF (COG), where each flagged QA pixel is assigned one of the following values:
+The QA product is a single band cloud-optimized GeoTIFF (COG), where each flagged QA pixel is assigned one of the following values with colors associated with figures below in parantheses for reference:
- * 1 = Cloud
+ * 1 = Cloud (orange)
- * 2 = Urban
+ * 2 = Urban (green)
- * 3 = Water
+ * 3 = Water (red)
  * 4 = Snow/Ice

  For pixels that contain multiple QA flags (e.g., a water pixel covered by clouds), the following hierarchy is employed: